 Jordyn as a Cabbage Patch Kid.

 You can not tell me that this isn’t the cutest thing you have ever seen.
 Jordyn’s mom, Skyler, made the box herself.
 She used a piece of card board and decorated it with green and pink wrapping paper and printed the Cabbage Patch Kids’ logo.
 She attached it to her umbrella stroller by cutting two holes in the box and sliding it onto the strollers handles.
 To keep it in the correct place she rigged up a prop using the wrapping paper tube.
 She cut holes in it the same way she did to the cardboard box but slid that on first.
 She also placed a pillow near the bottom to keep it off Jordyn’s feet.
 She also used iron-on paper to make her shirt.
 Her shirt says: ” #cabbagepatchkid #firsthalloween #trickortreat #Jordyn” And lastly, the precious finishing touch: the wig.
 Skyler bought the wig on Etsy.
-It totally brought the whole thing together.
+It totally brought the whole look together.
 I had the privilege of walking around with Jordyn while she trick-or-treated for the first time.
 She got compliments every where she went.
 And she even had a lot of strangers asking to take her picture.

 The next baby to steal my heart: